lisa-lumos/Java/01-first-steps.md

 jshell> int myTotal = my1stNum + my2ndNum + my3rdNum;
 myTotal ==> 53
 ```
-Note that `/var` shows you the vars created in current session.

 ## Primitive Types
 There are 8 of them: